Once you start managing your SaaS, Torii can help you uncover cost-saving opportunities.

 - The License cost benchmark column shows you a comparison of the price you are paying per license to the prices similar companies pay using anonymized market data, read more about it in this article.

-- Under the Total Cost column, see how much you spend on all licenses, Active, Inactive, and Unassigned.
+- Under the Total Cost column, see how much you spend on all active, inactive, and unassigned licenses.

 - Under Estimated savings - see how much money you can save on unused licenses!